tfest-dev/local-agent-core/README.md

 ---

+## Status
+- CLI and web UI both use a shared `Agent` abstraction.
+- Long-term memory is integrated via OpenMemory and can be enabled per alias.
+- GPT‑OSS / Harmony prompt format is supported via the `gpt-oss-harmony` builder.
+- All existing modules are fully functional and tested independently.
+Each commit represents a clean, working milestone that can be extended safely. ed via the `gpt-oss-harmony` builder.
+- All existing modules are fully functional and tested independently.
+Each commit represents a clean, working milestone that can be extended safely.

 ## Next Planned Modules
-- **Agent loop** + simple tool/action hooks
-- **Local memory integration** (YAML/JSON or SQLite)
+- **Tool/action layer** (e.g. n8n-backed tools and local actions)
 - **Optional background task runner** for scheduled or long-running actions

 ---

-## Status
-All existing modules are fully functional and tested independently.
-Each commit represents a clean, working milestone that can be extended safely.